 The Industrial Maintenance concentration prepares students for careers in large manufacturing companies as multicraft, industrial machinery maintenance and repair technicians.
 The concentration integrates electrical and mechanical elements, including print reading, computers, machine shop practices, fluid power applications, mechanical power transmission, preventive maintenance, industrial electricity and electronics fundamentals, AC and DC motors, robotics and motion controls, and programmable logic controllers (PLCs).

 In addition, courses place emphasis on safety, teamwork, communications skills and efficient work practices.

-The Mechanical Engineering concentration is well equipped with machining, testing, and gauging equipment.
+The Mechanical Engineering Technology areas are well equipped with machining, testing, and gauging equipment.
 Contact us to visit our labs and classrooms.

 High School Preparation

 Students who have successfully taken high school science and mathematics (including algebra, geometry and trigonometry) tend to be best prepared for the curriculum.

 Students can gain valuable on-the-job experience while in college through co-op education.
 Local manufacturing and engineering firms, as well as University of Tennessee, have employed co-op students.
 A number of graduates have been hired full time where they served as co-op employees.